firasgany/inet/showcases/visualizer/spectrum/doc/index.rst

 The power density map displays the power density at a specific frequency, which is the center of the frequency axis by default.
 The frequency can also be specified manually be the :par:`powerDensityMapCenterFrequency` parameter.
-This parameter (and some others) can be changed from Qtenv and they take effect immediately.
+This parameter (and some others) can be changed from Qtenv and they take effect immediately (whether the simulation is running or stopped).

 The power density map uses the same color coding as the other figures (green/red and blue).
 As with the spectrogram, the saturation of the heatmap's pixels depends on the scale of